Bhagyoday38/task-6/README.md

 Randomness is Key: Randomly generated passwords with a mix of characters are harder to crack. acaglobal.com

-Unique Passwords for Each Account: Reusing passwords increases vulnerability. cisa.gov
+Unique Passwords for Each Account: Reusing passwords increases vulnerability.
-+1
-acaglobal.com
-+1

- Python Code to Check Password Strength: python

 import re